Centroid-centered Modeling for Efficient Vision Transformer Pre-training: Experiments

 \subsection{Image Classification}

-We only use the token ViT block module in the fine-tuning step for fair comparison as it is a complete ViT-Base encoder.
-For Image Classification task, we evaluate fine-tune accuracy on ImageNet-1K.
-We adopt top-1 accuracy after fine-tuning for 100 epochs as the metric for image classification task.
-More details can be found in Appendix~~\ref{sec:hyparams_ft}.
+Image Classification on ImageNet-1K is the main task of visual pre-training, as the dataset is the same as the pre-training dataset.
+For a fair comparison, we only use the token ViT block module in fine-tuning to ensure we have the same size of ViT model parameters.
+We adopt top-1 accuracy after fine-tuning for 100 epochs as the metric.
+More hyperparameters can be found in the Appendix.

-We present the image classification results in Table~\ref{table:results}.
-Our base-size model only pre-train for 300 epochs and reaches 84.3\% top-1 accuracy on ImageNet-1K classification task, which outperforms the MIM baseline methods BEiT by +1.4\%, MAE by +0.7\% even it is pre-trained for 1600 epochs.
-And we outperform all the pixel-based works.
-This verifies the effectiveness of our CCViT with centroid-based MIM as we only use ImageNet-1K dataset and a easily constructing supervision with no parameters.
+We present the image classification results of ViT-B in Table~\ref{table:results}.
+Our base-size model only is pre-trained for 300 epochs and reaches 84.3\% top-1 accuracy on ImageNet-1K classification, which outperforms the MIM baseline methods BEiT by +1.4\%, MAE by +0.7\%.
+This verifies the effectiveness of our CCViT with centroid-based MIM as we only use the ImageNet-1K dataset and an easily constructed supervision with no parameters.

-We also surpass most of methods at the same 300 epochs.
-However, our model is 0.7\% worse than BEiTv2 which uses very strong supervision from CLIP and implicitly utilizes the data from CLIP.
-Our model also achieves a competitive results compared with models pre-trained longer in epochs.
+Recent works often introduce potential external datasets or strong supervision into models, including DALL-E and CLIP.
+Baselines equipped with external information often achieve significant improvements.
+However, it is not a fair assessment to compare with others without external data.
+We outperform all the baselines with ImageNet-1K only data, and even baselines with external data such as BEiT and PeCo.
+Our model performs worse than BEiTv2, which utilizes very strong supervision and implicitly incorporates the data from CLIP.
+Our model also achieves a competitive result compared with models pre-trained longer in epochs.
 This demonstrates that centroids as a target is a more efficient pre-training objective for classification than token-only and pixel-only.

+Furthermore, we evaluate the scaling ability of our model in Table~\ref{table:vit-l} on larger ViT backbones and longer pre-training epochs.
+Specifically, our ViT-L model achieves 86.0\% in ImageNet-1K classification, which shows significant improvement when scaling up the ViT backbone.
+We outperform the MIM baseline methods BEiT by +0.8\% and MAE by +0.1\%.
+By pre-training longer and larger, our model achieves notable improvement, which demonstrates that our model benefits from scaling up.